Siddhantpatra22/Diabetes-prediction-using-KNN/README.md

 The data set consist of females over the age of 21.
 There are a total of 9 features including outcome, which is what we will be trying to predict

 1. Number of times pregnant
-2. Plasma glucose concentration a 2 hours in an oral glucose tolerance test
+2. Plasma glucose concentration a 2 hours in an oral glucose tolerance testtt
 3. Diastolic blood pressure (mm Hg)
 4. Triceps skin fold thickness (mm)
 5. 2-Hour serum insulin (mu U/ml)